Russia to appeal against Rio ban in court

 The decision to exclude Russia's team means at least 260 competitors from the country are now set to miss the Sept.
 7-18 Paralympics.

-The IPC went further than the International Olympic Committee (IOC), which stopped short of a blanket ban on Russia at their Rio Games that ended on Sunday and left the decision instead in the hands of international sports federations.
+The IPC went further than the International Olympic Committee (IOC), which stopped short of a blanket ban on Russia at the Rio Olympics that ended on Sunday and left the decision instead in the hands of international sports federations.

 On Thursday, Russian President Vladimir Putin called the Paralympic ban cynical and immoral but also said Moscow acknowledged mistakes it had made in tackling sports doping.

-The country's track and field team were also excluded from the Olympics that ended on Sunday due to the sports doping program.
+The country's track and field team were also excluded from the Olympics due to the sports doping program.

 Putin said the decision to bar Russian athletes, including those who had not tested positive for any banned substances, was a vivid manifestation "of how the humanistic foundations of sport and Olympism are shamelessly flouted by politics".